neurosymbolic/nsss2023/01-register.markdown

 permalink: "register.html"
 ---

-Registration for the event is free of cost.
 Registration is required to attend the event.
+Recordings will be made available only to the registered participants.

 <button onclick="window.location.href = 'https://www.eventbrite.com/e/neuro-symbolic-ai-summer-school-2023-tickets-695433990787?aff=oddtdtcreator';">Register for free</button>

-You can follow the lead organizer (Asim Munawar) to get information on any future events.
+**Never miss a future event, follow Asim Munawar (lead organizer) on LinkedIn and Twitter.**
  - [LinkedIn](https://www.linkedin.com/in/asimmunawar/)
  - [Twitter](https://twitter.com/asimunawar)